JWST Opportunities and Policies

-Current JWST Proposal Opportunities and Guides
+Current JWST proposal opportunities and guides

-We are pleased to announce the Cycle 1 Call for Proposals for James Webb Space Telescope (JWST) observations and funding for archival research programs.
+We are pleased to announce the Cycle 3 Call for Proposals for James Webb Space Telescope (JWST) observations and funding for archival research programs.

 Participation in this program is open to all categories of organizations, both domestic and foreign, including educational institutions, profit and nonprofit organizations, NASA Centers, and other Government agencies.

-We anticipate up to 6000 hours offered for GO programs this cycle.
-See the JWST Call for Proposals for Cycle 1 for further details.
+We anticipate up to 5,000 hours offered for GO programs this cycle.
+See the JWST Call for Proposals for Cycle 3 for further details.

-8:00pm EDT.
+This solicitation for proposals will be open through October 25, 2023 by 8:00pm US Eastern Daylight Time.
 The Astronomer's Proposal Tool (APT) is required for proposal submission.
-Results of the selection will be announced in late August 2020.
+Results of the selection will be announced in late May 2023.

 Questions can be addressed to the STScI JWST Help Desk (http://jwsthelp.stsci.edu) where you can submit questions directly to the appropriate team of experts.

-The Cycle 1 Call for Proposals
+The Cycle 3 Call for Proposals

 The Call for Proposals (CfP) invites the astronomical community to propose for observing time on JWST in a given cycle (nominally one year in duration).
 It summarizes the policies and procedures for proposing in that cycle of JWST observing, including requests for research funding on archival JWST data.
-See the JWST Call for Proposals for Cycle 1 for more information.
+See the JWST Call for Proposals for Cycle 3 for more information.

-We invite scientists to participate in the first cycle of investigations with the James Webb Space Telescope (JWST).
+We invite scientists to participate in the second cycle of investigations with the James Webb Space Telescope (JWST).
 JWST is an international collaboration between NASA, the European Space Agency (ESA), and the Canadian Space Agency (CSA).
 JWST is operated and managed by AURA's Space Telescope Science Institute (STScI).

-|Re-release of the Cycle 1 Call for Proposals|
+|Release of the Cycle 3 Call for Proposals|

 Science Justification Templates

-Templates for JWST Cycle 1 Proposal PDF attachments:
+Templates for JWST Cycle 3 Proposal PDF attachments:

-|For all GO, AR, and GO/DD proposals|
+|For GO, AR proposals|